MHickey2/EssenChelle-Oils/README.md

  There have been a number of issues during development.
 Initially there was major issues with images, both sourcing assets and resizing them so they are uniform on the site.
 I wanted the products to carry the brand of the site, so this meant they had to be customised within photoshop.
 The special offer section are different in that they have a coloured background, but the sizing is the same, so I could live with that.

 <br>

  ### Resolved <a name="resolved"></a>

+ The webhooks were problematic at times mostly in relation to the URLS for the endpoints and making sure the secret keys are in place and the endpoint is activated on the stripe dashboard.
+Without being able to test with the testhooks earlier it was hard to know why they are not working and how to fix them when they were not working.
+Again when the project is deploayed going through this procedure again and testing a seperate endpoint.
+I had thought I had kept the code close to the stripe code in the walkthrough project but did have an issue with the code, I had added an extra return which meant although the order was processing correctly it never triggered the success page or the confirmation email after an order was processed and needed help from tutor support to resolved the issue, which was done with a series of print statements.
+There was at the same time an issue with an extra blank line in the header of the confirmation_email_subject, when these issues were fixed I finally managed to get the email message confirmation printing in the terminal within gitpod and I received email confirmation with the deployed site.

  <br>